Status: Least Concern

 Habitat: Eucalyptus woodlands of Australia

-Threats: Land development and disease
+Threats: Land development, disease and bush fires

 Left in Wild: 60,000 to 80,000